lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 In the following example, we will install Capistrano on the production server itself and then deploy from the server to itself.

-        # gem install capistrano capistrano-ext
+        # gem install capistrano capistrano-ext rvm-capistrano

-### Get the leihs source code
+### Getting the leihs source code

 Prepare a directory for the leihs source code to live in and clone the leihs git repository to it:

         # cd /root/software
         # git clone git://github.com/zhdk/leihs.git
+        # cd leihs
+        # git checkout next

+You will be working on the "next" branch for now, the latest development code.

+### Creating a new deployment recipe for your own servers

 You will be writing a new deployment recipe in `config/deploy`.
-You can copy an existing recipe to your new file:
+You can copy an existing recipe to your new file, and we will start with a staging recipe (meant to deploy onto a test instance) instead of a production recipe (meant for your production server):

         # cd leihs
         # cp config/deploy/staging.rb config/deploy/staging-myserver.rb